 • Touch Screens & Mobile Devices – can be provided on site to provide a intuitive way for participants to control the experience, or even use their own mobile devices over the internet via an app or website.

-• Cameras – We use a range of infrared and web cameras to capture both the position of people in the space and also their movement.
+• Cameras – We additionally use a range of infrared and web cameras to capture both the position of people in the space and also their movement.
 This allows the user to do cool ‘minority report’ style interactions through gestures.
-We can detect faces and even facial expressions.
+We can also detect faces and facial expressions!

-• Microphones – allow audiences to talk to your installation.
-Using powerful voice recognition technologies we can drive a whole range of behaviour just by the power of speech.
+• Microphones – allow audiences to talk to your interactive installation.
+By using powerful voice recognition technologies we can drive a whole range of behaviour just by the power of speech.

-• Web Feeds – we can drive visuals from remote data feeds from a variety of API’s such as Twitter.
-This can be used to allow participants to interact with your display and also generate social media reach.
+• Web Feeds – driving visuals from remote data feeds from a variety of API’s such as Twitter can also be important.
+This allows participants to interact with your display as well as generate social media reach.

-Our partner Igloo Vision are experts in providing 360-degree dome projections – immersive tents in which they audiences can experience a wide range of video and interactive content.
+Our partner Igloo Vision are experts in providing 360-degree dome projections.
+These are immersive tents in which the audiences can experience a wide range of video and interactive content.